-Miscarriage can be physically painful but for many couples the emotional fallout is far more overwhelming.
-You may both feel low for some time and may find it difficult to come to terms with the loss of your baby.
-Don’t bottle up your feelings: try to express how you feel to each other or a close friend.
-Sometimes, talking to your GP or a bereavement counsellor can help you to understand and accept your loss.
-A study has shown that this can have a significantly beneficial effect on your feelings.
-You may simply want someone to acknowledge what you’re going through and that your dreams have been shattered.
-A few kind words can go a long way.
+Miscarriage can be physically painful, but for many couples the emotional fallout can be far more overwhelming.
+You may feel low for some time and may find it difficult to come to terms with the loss of your baby.
+Don’t bottle up your feelings.
+Try to express how you feel to your partner or a close friend.
+Sometimes, talking to your GP or a bereavement counsellor can also help.
+Find out more about grieving for your baby.

-You may need time off work to recover; or extra help at home if you have other children.
-During the grieving process, many couples experience a host of emotions including anger (especially if they don’t know why they miscarried), envy of other women’s pregnancies and crippling sadness.
+You may need time off work to recover or extra help at home if you have other children.
+While you are grieving, many couples experience a range of emotions including anger (especially if they don’t know why they miscarried), envy of other women’s pregnancies and crippling sadness.
 All these feelings are normal.
 You may feel numb for a long time, and many women feel utterly desolate on their due date and subsequent anniversaries.
-Everyone copes differently, but time does heal.
-If you feel well enough, you can return to work within a week.
+Everyone copes differently, but time does help you to heal.

 What happens to my baby?
 Breaking the taboo

 It is difficult for people to talk about the remains of a baby after miscarriage.
 But many bereaved parents need to know.
 The Royal College of Nursing has guidelines for finding out this information.
 No matter how early in pregnancy a miscarriage occurs, parents should be told the options available for disposing of their baby’s remains.
 Parents should be asked to give written consent for this.
 Some hospitals will arrange a cremation or burial, or you can organise a private memorial service or blessing.
 For more advice, talk to your hospital midwife or PALS (Patient Advice and Liaison Service) officer, chaplain or bereavement counsellor.